Landesarchiv Nordrhein-Westfalen

 The Landesarchiv Nordrhein-Westfalen (abbreviated as Landesarchiv NRW) is the state archive of the state of North Rhine Westphalia, in the city of Duisburg, Germany.
+The complex, featuring a tower addition to an existing 1930s warehouse, as well as a snake-like administation building, was completed in 2014.
 It is notable for containing a windowless building converted from a former granary, combined with a new, equally windowless, purpose-built archive building.